Rail Industry News

 BLET News

-The West Virginia AFL-CIO joined 15 other state labor federations in passing a resolution condemning the implementation of remote control train operations in the rail industry.
+The Utah AFL-CIO joined 16 other state federations in condemning the use of remote control train operations.